snesrev/smw/BUILDING.md

 1. Rename your obtained rom to `smas.sfc` and place it inside the `other` folder.
 2. To install `zstandard` make sure you've installed Python and added to PATH.
 Open up CMD and type `pip install zstandard` to install the required dep.
 3. In the `other` folder drag and drop your renamed rom into `extract.py` or by typing `extract.py` in the command line to extract the necessary files.
-4. Move `smb1.sfc` and `smbll.sfc` to root folder.
+4. Move `smb1.sfc` and `smbll.sfc` to the root folder.
 5. Before running the games, make sure to recompile or else they won't boot up.
-6. Drag your desired game to `smw.exe` in order to run.
+6. Drag & drop your desired game onto `smw.exe` to run

 # Linux/MacOS